submarat/submarat.github.io/_posts/2018-06-18-The-Chubby-Lock-Service.md

 ---
 [The paper](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf)

+Questions:
+- Why is this paper so long?
+- How can I use Chubby for an application of my own?
+- How does Paxos work?
+- What systems use Chubby?

 Section 1:
 Chubby is used by GFS and Bigtable for storing shared metadata.
 Interface similar to filesystem.
 Based on Paxos distributed concensus algorithm.